-Upon their appointment, the non-executive directors and members of the Audit Committee c) Committees within the management or supervisor bodies and delegated directors

-(where applicable) identified above stated that they were available to perform their duties in order to achieve established goals.
+Upon their appointment, the non-executive directors and members of the Audit Committee (where applicable) identified above stated that they were available to perform their duties in order to achieve established goals.
 This availability has been proven through their attendance at meetings of the management and supervisory bodies and through their work carried out within REN.